VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-Here we are parameterized layers of the [itowns](http://www.itowns-project.org/itowns/docs/#home) framework on which `ud-viz` is builded.
+Here we are parameterizing the layers of the [itowns](http://www.itowns-project.org/itowns/docs/#home) framework on which `ud-viz` is based :

-"background_image_layer" define where and how to query the background image of the ground ([ColorLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ColorLayer)).
+  - `background_image_layer` defines where and how to query the background image of the ground ([ColorLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ColorLayer)).

-"elevation_layer" define where and how to query the heightmap texture to display the elevation of the ground ([ElevationLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ElevationLayer)).
+  - `elevation_layer` defines where and how to query the heightmap texture to display the elevation of the ground ([ElevationLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ElevationLayer)).

 Let's see how it looks like now: